Kaapywara/Kaapywara/README.md

 🧠 Learning by building real projects
 🤖 Interested in Software Development, AI and Automation

+> [!NOTE]
+> This is my new and current GitHub account.
+> My previous account is **M-Avanzo**, where you can find some of my older projects and contributions.

 ## 🛠️ Tech Stack

 [ícones do Python] [Lua] [JavaScript] [HTML] [CSS]